 Employment: All young women must obtain and maintain employment, either full or part-time.
 This helps young women develop time management skills, gain interview skills, build a job history for future advancement and begin saving for their future.

-Group Sessions: All young women must attend weekly group sessions, which include a cooking class and life skills training.
+Group Sessions: All young women must attend weekly group sessions, which includes a cooking class and life skills training.
 These trainings are facilitated by staff with volunteer assistance.
 Topics range from financial literacy, interview skills and goal-setting to conflict resolution, self-care and healthy relationships.
 The goal is to empower young women with a well-rounded skill set for healthy adult living.

 Financial: All young women must pay approximately 25% of their earnings as rent and maintain a savings account with an additional 10% of their earnings.
 This teaches budgeting, timely payment of bills and responsible saving habits.
-The amount paid in rent does not meet operating or program expenses of Our Friends Place, but provides a learning opportunity in which our young women learn money management and the realities of independent living skills while still in a safety net.
+The amount paid in rent does not meet operating or program expenses of Our Friends Place, but provides a learning opportunity in which our young women learn money management and the realities of independent living while still in a safety net.